jotego/jtcps/README.md

 -5,6 1P coin, 2P coin
 -1,2 1P, 2P

+For MiST, the first 6 gamepad buttons are used for game buttons, the next 2 buttons are used for credit and start buttons.
+If there is still one button left in the gamepad, it will be used for pause.

 # MiSTer

 Copy the RBF file to `_Arcade/cores` and the MRA files to `_Arcade`.
 Copy zipped MAME romsets to `_Arcade/mame`.
 Enjoy.